SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Emergence of Semantic Representations

 \subsection{Exploring Implicit Semantics in Traditional Video Object Segmentation Methods}

-Our hypothesis is that the class-agnostic training objectives of Video Object Segmentation encourage the learning of semantically meaningful representations, even without category supervision.
-While our main analysis focuses on SAM2, which benefits from its large-scale pretraining, we investigate whether similar semantic cues arise in traditional VOS trackers trained at smaller scale.
+Our hypothesis is that the class-agnostic training objective of Video Object Segmentation encourages the learning of semantically meaningful representations, even without category supervision.
+While our main analysis is focused on SAM2, which benefits from its large-scale pretraining, we investigate whether similar semantic understanding properties arise in traditional VOS trackers trained at smaller scale.

 To this end, we evaluate three representative VOS methods, AOT \cite{yang2021associating}, DeAOT \cite{yang2022decoupling}, and MAVOS \cite{shaker2024efficient}, alongside SAM2, on the COCO-20$^i$ 1-shot segmentation benchmark.
 As shown in \cref{tab:vos_tracker}, all models exhibit relatively weak performance when directly transferred to few-shot segmentation.
 We then apply our adaptation to each of these models, and evaluate them in the \textit{strict} FSS setting on COCO-20$^i$, \ie focusing on their ability to generalize to previously unseen classes.
 The results show a consistent behavior: despite their different training scales and capacities, all VOS models demonstrate a large performance gap between their frozen and adapted versions.
 For instance, MAVOS improves from 27.1\% to 52.3\% mIoU after adaptation, while SAM2 with Hiera-B improves from 28.0 \% to 55.4\%.
 The gap between these methods and \sam{}-B is attributable to its broader generalization capabilities, stemming from its diverse and large-scale pretraining.